 Sleep apnea has a range of symptoms.
-You may have sleep apnea if you have more than two or three of them:
+Consult your doctor if you experience more than two or three of these symptoms:

 People who suffer from sleep apnea often suffer from other conditions associated with, and possibly caused by, sleep apnea.

-By treating your sleep apnea, you may also be able to reduce the severity of, or risk of suffering from8,9,10,11 :
+By treating your sleep apnea, you may also be able to reduce the severity of, or risk of suffering from7,8,9,10: